cloudmesh/cloudmesh-cloud/command.md

 uname -a
 ```

-maintin a queue or map so that you know wher what hs to be executed
+maintain a queue or map so that you know wher what hs to be executed

 queue:
 script.sh 1